WebStyle/hoverboard/data/posts/2017-04-24-io17-extended-announced.markdown

-Inha University in Tashkent and IUTLab are proud to announce the fifth annual Google I/O 2017 Extended IUT  which is one of the biggest Google related event in Tashkent carefully crafted by IUTLab, Texnoman and Uzgeeks this year!
+Inha University in Tashkent and IUTLab are proud to announce the third annual Google I/O 2017 Extended IUT  which is one of the biggest Google related event in Tashkent carefully crafted by IUTLab, Texnoman and Uzgeeks this year!
 The event will take place on **May 20, 2017 ** in **Tashkent**.

 ### What to expect